Groq API Python Tutorial: Building Chatbot with Fastest Free AI for Beginners

 print("-" * 60)

-• Token Tracking: Monitors token usage for budget control.
+• Tracks token usage for easy budgeting.

 python chatbot.py

+You'll get a friendly, responsive AI right in your terminal.
+Use the commands 'save' to export chat history and 'stats' to review usage details.
 Demo Chatbot Groq AI with Python - NganggurDev Save Command Demo Chatbot Groq AI with Python - NganggurDev Stats Command Demo Chatbot Groq AI with Python - NganggurDev

 Teguh Budi Laksono